 What is the current situation in the Netherlands?

-DSV is carefully monitoring the evolving situation around the spreading of the Corona COVID-19 and remains committed to mitigating any potential impact on the supply chains and operations of our customers.
+DSV is carefully monitoring the continous evolving situation around the spreading of the Corona COVID-19 and remains committed to mitigating any potential impact on the supply chains and operations of our customers.
 To this end, we have established several preventive measures to safeguard the health and well-being of our customers, suppliers, other business partners and ourselves but maintain our services to you as our customer as optimally as possible within the set governmental guidelines.

 In the Netherlands, The Crisis Response Team (CRT) has been set up within DSV, which coordinates and communicates all topics on national level regarding the Corona Covid-19 virus for all customers, suppliers, employees and other stakeholders.
 In all its decisions, the CRT follows and acts according to the regulations of the National Institute for Public Health and the Environment (RIVM).

-In accordance with the national measures taken by the Dutch government as well as the RIVM, the following measures are effective today for everyone within DSV in the Netherlands.
+In accordance with the national measures taken by the Dutch government as well as the RIVM, the measures are effective today for everyone within DSV in the Netherlands.
 The regional directors, branch managers and operations managers of all DSV branches in the Netherlands have each made a Business Continuity Plan (BCP) for each branch.
 They direct and lead the specific region and / or location.
 Besides that, a Business Continuity Plan is also available on national level.

-In addition, traveling, even between DSV branches, is immediately no longer allowed.
+Also, traveling, even between DSV branches, is no longer allowed.
 A trip can only continue if it is business critical and has the approval of the person in charge of the specific DSV location.
 All appointments with external parties at locations of DSV and / or location of the external party are immediately cancelled and can only continue if they are business critical.
 The decision in this matter is up to the person in charge of the specific DSV location.
 This also means that we immediately no longer have conversations with applicants, visit events or congresses, visit or invite suppliers etc. Depending on changes in national measures, the decisions taken are adjusted and implemented if the local situation requires this.

 A number of countries and regions are considered “affected areas” by WHO.
 Consequently, it is in those areas where restrictions and bans on travelling and transporting goods are most likely to be issued by local authorities.
 At DSV, we understand our customers’ concerns and will follow the guidelines provided concerning pick-up, handling and delivery of goods, where possible.
 These extraordinary circumstances, which are completely beyond our control, may result in DSV not being able to meet agreed KPIs, SLAs, lead times or to transport booked shipments, as well as causing or having caused unexpected additional costs, incurred on our customers’ behalf and which we are obliged to pass on.
 To avoid possible extra costs, we advise you to check your loading and unloading locations for accessibility before you book a shipment.
 This will prevent DSV from being locked up with all its (financial) consequences.